Sauco82/2048/README.md

 ### CSS and general styling

-I didn't put any effort thinking on a proper CSS strategy: preprocessors, file splitting, I even ended coupling the CSS and the Cells.tsx component with magic numbers.
+I didn't put any effort thinking on a proper CSS strategy: preprocessors, file splitting, the app just gets cut out if the screen is not big enough or resized,I even ended coupling the CSS and the Cells.tsx component with magic numbers.
 Design-wise even though it ended up looking alright I still missed having the possibility to iterate more.

 ### File structure